 The permanent shift to more online shopping, accelerated by COVID-19, is widely known at this point.
 But what you might not know is that almost 7 out of 10 online shoppers go directly to a retail site, not search engines, when they want to purchase a product1.
 Kantar’s State of Ecommerce 2021 report also found that retail sites are the most visited pre-shop touchpoint for online buyers, making them number one for product research.
 And according to the Path to Purchase Institute, almost a quarter of shoppers purchase at least two advertised products1.

-All of this means that retail sites are a highly valued part of the product purchase journey—and that standing out on the digital shelf is more important than ever for brands.
+All of this means that retail sites are a highly valued part of the product purchase journey—and that standing out on the digital shelf through onsite advertising is more important than ever for brands.

 The Role of Retail Display in the Shopper Journey

-In a brick-and-mortar retail store, shelf-talkers, panels, and point-of-sale (POS) displays are key strategies that brands use to elevate their presence on the physical shelf and build awareness and influence consideration.
+In a brick-and-mortar retail store, shelf-talkers, panels, and point-of-sale (POS) in-store display advertising are key strategies that brands use to elevate their presence on the physical shelf and build awareness and influence consideration.
 As online has grown in importance, retailers and brands have embraced retail display as a way to achieve the same upper funnel objectives in the digital space.

 Retail display is the online equivalent of shelf-talkers and POS displays and is arguably even more important for the ‘infinite’ digital shelf, where products can be hidden below the fold of search and browse pages .
 In fact, 90% of all products purchased appear on the first page of search results.
 Even for brands that are household names, if their product isn’t instantly noticeable on a retailer site, the potential sales opportunities will be tremendously reduced.
 Retail display is the best way to boost visibility on retailer websites and influence the shopper journey.